suffolklibraries/lgc/content/collections/events/jubilee-timeline-of-a-queen.md

       -
         type: text
         text: 'There are bus routes that are a three to five minute walk from the venue.'
   -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'The closest bus stop to the venue is the bus stop on Bolton Lane, with the bus station being a five minute walk from Christchurch mansion.'
+  -
     type: heading
     attrs: